 Peter Peter Pumpkin Eater had a wife and couldn’t keep her.

 He put her in a pumpkin shell

 But day by day she did not stay.

 A pumpkin rots and forms decay.

-The sides grow soft and them it falls.
+The sides grow soft and then it falls.

 A house can’t stand without the walls.

 Children will memorize the text with ease and then be able to track the words in the book.
-Therefore, this video of the book being read aloud, the printable guided reading book and PowerPoint eBook Show will help students learn to read too.
+Therefore, this video of the book being read aloud, the printable guided reading book, and the PowerPoint eBook Show will help students learn to read too.